NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_models.rst

 Punctuation And Capitalization Models
 ==============================================

-NeMo provides two types of Punctuation And Capitalization Models:

 Automatic Speech Recognition (ASR) systems typically generate text with no punctuation and capitalization of the words.
 There are two issues with non-punctuated ASR output: